 Anyone who participated as a Cornerstone Fellow is eligible to apply.

 We anticipate the average grant amounts will be between $100 – $300 for a single program or ongoing series of events.

 All amounts are in US Dollars and distributed as reimbursements (see below, “How does the grant work?”).

 If you have a bigger idea, please reach out to us – the amounts may be negotiable in some cases.
 We also encourage you to collaborate with other organizations for support, including additional programming and financial resources (if it makes sense for your goals).

 When is the deadline?

-Applications will be accepted on a rolling basis through February 1, 2018.
+Applications will be accepted on a rolling basis and reviewed in order that they are received.

 Why is FJC giving out these grants?

 FJC hopes Cornerstone Fellows see themselves as Jewish educators beyond camps’ summer season.

 We know Jewish camp experiences have lasting effects long after being a camper or staff member.
 We want to encourage, support and enable Cornerstone alumni to be the initiators of those experiences, bringing their skills, knowledge, passion and enthusiasm to their communities beyond camp (be it home, school, synagogue, etc.).